Divorce Lawyer vs Mediation — explore the best option for your situation. Learn the pros, cons, costs, and how to decide what works for you.

 - The complexity of the case: If the divorce involves complex legal issues, a mediator may not have the expertise to address them, and a lawyer may be necessary.

-- Cost: Consider the financial resources available to you, as well as the potential cost of mediation compared to other options, such as a divorce with lawyers.
+- Cost: Consider the financial resources available to you, as well as the potentially lower cost of mediation compared to other options.

 - Personal comfort: Some people may feel more comfortable with a mediator guiding the process, while others may prefer to have a lawyer represent them.